Oxid15/theme/README.md

-    marked_table='markup.csv', # Output table will have same columns with additional one for label label_col='label', # The name of additional column id_col='id', # The name of id column select_label=None # If you already have labels in label_col and want to relabel some label )
+    marked_table='markup.csv', # Output table will have same columns with additional one for label label_col='label', # The name of additional column id_col='id', # The name of id column
+)

 # Here labeling session is run